Nonconvex regularization for sparse neural networks: Conclusions

 \section{Conclusions}

-In this work, we introduce a nonconvex penalization method for finding sparse neural networks.
+In this work, we introduce a nonconvex regularization method for finding sparse neural networks.
 Even though it is challenging to solve the problem globally, we provide theoretical confirmation of local minimizers satisfying the desirable sparsity and approximation properties.
-We numerically solve the problem using an adaptive method that gradually adds and removes nodes from the network until a certain approximation accuracy is achieved.
+We numerically solve the problem using an adaptive method that gradually adds and removes nodes from the network.

-We assumed that the target function outputs scalar values.
-However this restriction can be easily lifted by considering the outer weights $c_n$ to be vectors, and by replacing the penalty term $\phi(|c_n|)$ with $\phi(\|c_n\|)$ in the problem formulation.
+We assume that the target function outputs scalar values.
+This restriction can be easily lifted by considering the outer weights $c_n$ to be vectors, and by replacing the penalty term $\phi(|c_n|)$ with $\phi(\|c_n\|)$ in the problem formulation.
 Then, the generalized problem with measures will be modified by switching from signed measures to vector-valued measures.
 We can expect all the results of this paper to hold true with small modifications.

 Throughout the paper, we largely limited ourselves to the ReLU activation function, although the optimization problem is not specific to this choice and many activation functions that fulfill the Lipschitz continuity requirement could be employed instead.
-However, ReLU allowed us to restrict the inner weights from $\R^{d+1}$ to $\Sd$.
-For other activation functions that are not positively homogeneous (in particular smoother ones), the restriction from the whole space to a bounded set can impose restrictions on the approximation properties of the resulting architecture.
-For various widely used activation functions this can be an interesting problem to explore.
-Additionally, in light of the equivalence result in Appendix~\ref{sec:equiv_cond}, restricting to different subsets of $\R^{d+1}$ may lead to optimal networks with different properties.
+However, the ReLU allowed us to restrict the inner weights from $\R^{d+1}$ to $\Sd$.
+For other activation functions that are not positively homogeneous (in particular smoother ones), the restriction from the whole space to a bounded set can impose restrictions on the approximation properties of the resulting architecture, and it may be necessary to consider an unbounded dictionary in \(\R^{d+1}\).

 A more thorough investigation of the numerical optimization algorithm, algorithmic choices, and implementation details may warrant more attention.
 Additionally, we only consider nonconvex regularization and adaptive training for shallow neural networks.
-For the case of deep neural networks, a direct reformulation in terms of appropriate integral representations is a challenging problem.
-There are two currently existing approaches that can be potential candidates: one way is consider sub-blocks as atoms instead of single neurons (cf., e.g., \cite{cortes2017adanet}).
-A second way is the greedy layer-wise training method as in, e.g., \cite{belilovsky2019greedy} and the references therein.
+For the case of deep neural networks, a direct reformulation in terms of appropriate integral representations remains a challenging problem.